Poughkeepsie Colts: Eastern Association 1909/New York-New Jersey League 1913/Atlantic League 1914

 Poughkeepsie returned to minor league play in 1909.
 The Poughkeepsie Students played in the Independent Eastern Association.
 The team was short lived as the Eastern Association folded on June 6, 1909.
 Fred Page was the 1909 Poughkeepsie manager.

-Poughkeepsie returned to minor league play in 1913 under former manager Bill McCabe, whe the Poughkeepsie Honey Bugs became members of the Class D New York-New Jersey League, finishing second in the 1913 standings.
+Poughkeepsie returned to minor league play in 1913 under former manager Bill McCabe, when the Poughkeepsie Honey Bugs became members of the Class D New York-New Jersey League, finishing second in the 1913 standings.
 The Poughkeepsie Honey Bugs finished 48–49, 18.5 games behind the first place Long Branch Cubans.

 The 1914 Poughkeepsie Honey Bugs won a championship as they resumed league play in the renamed Atlantic League.
 Playing under Manager Bill McCabe, Poughkeepsie finished 65–31, placing first in the Class D Atlantic League final standings, 3.5 games ahead of the second place Long Branch Cubans.
 Poughkeepsie was unable to defend their title as the Atlantic League folded after the 1914 season.